KQask/Yolov8-AI-tracking/README.md

 - `onnxruntime_providers_cuda.dll` must be in the project directory or available in PATH
 - Arduino Leonardo
 - Two PC's one being capable of running Valorant, the other being capable of AI inference using NVIDIA CUDA
+- Network switch to ensure a stable and fast connection between the two PC's

 ## Roadmap
 - [x] Initial prototype with basic tracking